crmauceri/refer_sunspot/README.md

 refer = REFER(data_root, dataset='refcocog', splitBy='umd')      # Recommended, including train/val/test
 ```

+### Data Demo
-If you have jupyter, `pyReferDemo.ipynb` is an easy way to view some of the dataset examples and statistics.
+The jupyter notebook `pyReferDemo.ipynb` is an easy way to view some of the dataset examples and statistics.

+### Evaluating generated expressions
+Finally, if you have a set of generated expressions that you want to compare to a dataset's ground truth, use `evaluate.py`

+1. Save your generated expressions in a csv file with columns "refId" and "generated_sentence" and one row per expression.
+2. Run `python evaluate.py csv --csvpath <path_to_your_csv> --dataset sunspot --splitBy boulder`
+3. This will print Bleu, ROUGE_L, and CIDEr scores for your generated sentences.
+For more options, see `evaluate.py`